Hosts Grasset Nickel-Copper-Cobalt- Platinum-Palladium Deposit

 The Mattagami base metal camp, which hosts one current and several former producing Cu-Zn-Ag-Au VMS deposits is located less than 30 kilometres east of the eastern end of the Grasset Property.
 As well the 50+ mt, former producing, Selbaie Zn-Cu-Ag-Au deposit sits 30 km south of the Company’s Martiniere Property.
 Exploration by Balmoral and previous operators has indicated the presence of VMS style mineralization on the adjacent Fenelon Property, in the same rock sequences which traverse the Grasset Property.
 A number of untested geophysical features located throughout the Property share characteristics with the geophysical signatures of deposits in the Mattagami region and recent drilling in the Lac Grasset area has intersected a number of zones of massive sulphide mineralization.

 With the Grasset Property covering approximately 30 kilometres of one of the Abitibi’s major gold bearing deformation zones – the Sunday Lake Deformation Zone – the Grasset Property is a high-priority target for structurally controlled, meso-thermal gold mineralization.
-The massive Detour Gold Deposit, home to Canada’s largest gold mine complex, is located along this same deformation zone 80 kilometres to the east.
+The massive Detour Gold Deposit, home to Canada’s largest gold mine complex, is located along this same deformation zone 80 kilometres to the west.
 In addition the Property hosts potential for gold mineralization in secondary structures which are related to the Sunday Lake similar to the expanding high-grade gold zones located on Balmoral’s Martiniere and adjacent Fenelon properties.

 Balmoral’s first drill hole on the Grasset Property confirmed the potential of the Property with the discovery of the Grasset occurrence located on the western end of the Property along the northern contact of the Sunday Lake Deformation Zone.
 This hole intersected a 33.00 metres grading 1.66 g/t gold including two higher grade intervals grading 6.15 g/t gold over 4.04 metres and 4.18 g/t gold over 5.00 metres (see NR11-14, July 7, 2011).
 This new discovery is located along the northern contact of the Sunday Lake Deformation in Zone in a setting very similar to the Detour Gold Deposit.